levizimmerman/fe3-assessment-3/readme.md

 }
 ```

-I have mentioned before that there are four types of `<Record>`, I have listed there XML object below:
+There are four types of `<Record>` elements found within the [XML][u_xml].
+Step count, flights climbed and distance walked or ran are practically the same.
+Down below are all types and their XML samples:
 1. [Step count data][u_step_count_data].
 2. [Flights climbed][u_flights_climbed_data].
 3. [Distance walked or ran data][u_distance_walked_or_ran_data].